-Ask any reasonably well informed lobbyist, journalist, citizen, activist — on the right or the left — 1.
-How many illegal immigrants there are in the United States, and 2.
-What is the source for the number.
+Call any journalist, pundit, anchor, strategist or lobbyist and ask” 1.
+How many illegal immigrants are in the United States, and 2.
+What is the source for that number?
 Almost without exception you will receive the following answers: 1.
 11 million.
-2. Either the Department of Homeland Security (DHS), the Pew Research Center, or the Center for Immigration Studies (CIS).
+2. The Pew Research Center.”—William Campenni, The Daily Signal, December 27, 2015.

 DHS’s latest estimate of the size of the undocumented immigrant population — 11.4 million in January 2012 — is down from a peak of 11.8million in 2007.1 This count includes people who entered the United States illegally and people who overstayed their visas.
 The Pew Research Center estimate for 2012 was 11.2 million, while CIS estimates the illegal alien population that year to be in the range of 11 to 12 million.2